klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 -   In some cases it is important on the GPU nodes to ensure that tasks are nicely spread out over CCDs with each task using the GPU (GCD) that is closest to the CCD the task is running on.
-This is certainly the case if the application would rely on cache-coherent access to GPU memory from the CPU.
+This is certainly the case if the application would rely on cache-coherent access to GPU memory from the CPU, but also helps if there is a lot of copying going on between CPU and GPU memory.

 -   With careful mapping of MPI ranks on nodes you can often reduce the amount of inter-node data transfer in favour of the faster intra-node transfers.
 This requires some understanding of the communication pattern of your MPI application,